Summer Spanish Institute

 - Day visit (including lunch) to San Millán de la Cogolla (La Rioja), birthplace of the Spanish language, located in a region of world renown wines.

 - Visit to the Guggenheim Museum: Spain in the context of national and international contemporary art.

 - Visit to the Fine Arts Museum of Bilbao.

 - Tour along the Way of St. James in Bilbao: History, art and religion.

-- Visit to a local school and participate at a roundtalblle on areas such as school academics, curriculum, bi-or-tri-lingual trilingual education, etc.
+- Visit to a local school and participate in round-table conversations about school academics, curriculum, bi-or-tri-lingual trilingual education, etc.

 - Visit to Santillana del Mar (Cantabria), medieval town of great architectural interest, and to the museum of Altamira cave, which was declared World Heritage site by UNESCO.